davidwitten/darkside-working/to do.md

 Reference
 * Begin writing specifications for code style, implementation, and documentation
 * Begin documentation of Darkside OS
-* Create template for project logs
+* Create a template for project logs

 Projects
 * Finish concepting Kraken with Noah S